solvetechy/upload-file-ajax-php/README.md

-# upload-file-ajax-php
-Upload your files using ajax in php
+# Upload your files using ajax in php

 This script is open source and free to use for everyone